 - What emotions does it evoke?

-Different categories – brand archetypes examples
+Different categories – brand archetype examples

 Now you know how brand archetypes are characterized and why it is worth using them in marketing.
 So what archetypes are there?
 Mark and Pears have created 12 brand archetypes, which have been grouped according to their motives.
 They were of course created on the basis of 12 Jungian archetypes.
+Explore the brand archetype examples to better understand how they can be applied to your brand.

 Stabilization and control